ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - :source foo  - load a view
 - NEAT: visual select, then `:sort` to sort alphabetically
 - TIP: once a buffer autoreloads, you can still undo
+- `input` function can take user input and store in var

 ## HELP